the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### The solution

 When you commit you have the chance to write a commit message describing what the commit is and what it does, and you should always, *always,* **_always_** do so.
-A commit message gets attached to the commit so if you look back at it (e.g via `git log`) it will show up.
+A commit message gets attached to the commit so if you look back at it (e.g via `Git log`) it will show up.
 Creating insightful and descriptive commit messages is one of the best things you can do to get the most out of version control.
 It lets people (and your future self when you've long since forgotten what you were doing and why) quickly understand what changes a commit contains without having to carefully read code and waste time figuring it out.
 Good commit messages improve your code quality by drastically reducing its WTF/min ratio:

 ![wtf_per_min](figures/wtf_per_min.jpg)